OpenFabrics/sunfish_docs/Sunfish Doc.md

 The Sunfish core component maintains the complete state of the system it oversees, in the form of a Redfish tree.
 Therefore, each object managed through Sunfish (e.g., memory, server, switch) has its own Redfish counterpart which will consist of one or more Redfish object(s).
 Agents are represented in Sunfish by means of the `AggregationSource` object that in Redfish represents the source of information for the resources it *aggregates*.

 The below snippet shows an example *AggregationSource* for a fictional CXL Fabric agent.
 The `HostName` field contains the endpoint for connecting to the specific agent.
 The language to be used for interacting with agents is specified in the `ConnectionMethod` field contained in the `Links` section of the object.
 There are multiple possible options for a connection method, but Sunfish will always use __Redfish__ for connecting with its agents.
-In Sunfish, e keep the connection method field only for the sake of being complete with respect to the Redfish specification.
+In Sunfish, we keep the connection method field only for the sake of being complete with respect to the Redfish specification.

 ```json
 {